davidalay/ArduinoWorkshop/README.md

-# ArduinoWorkshop
-Introductory Arduino Workshop created for the Electronics Prototyping Laboratory at Portland State
+# ArduinoWorkshopIntroductory Arduino Workshop created for the Electronics Prototyping Laboratory at Portland State.
+Originally Created by [Tyler Hull](https://github.com/tylerhull) for the EPL.
+Updated by [David Lay](https://github.com/davidalay)